devsimoogle/The-Index/README.md

 **Made with ❤️ By Olajuwon**

-*Exploring the future of library science, one post at a time.*
+*Exploring the future of library science.*